Troblecodings/data-diagrams/proposal/proposal-01.md

 The next stage is to clean up and add all the dependency checks.
 Afterwards we have to face the shader module implementation, stated as following.
+Implementing the map baking.
+Updatet implementation references for tgr.
+Implement name checks.

+For the shader interface I would preferably use the SPIV library.

 ![Details](proposal-01-5.png)